govau/design-system-site/content/components/accordion/default.md

       </AUaccordion>
 ---

-A singular method of expanding and collapsing a peice of content with a title.
+A singular method of expanding and collapsing a piece of content with a title.
 These are best used for transcripts of videos.